-Virtual office hours: Thursdays between 12 pm - 2 pm (online via Zoom), or by appointment; A Zoom link will be provided by 11 am each Thursday morning; I will admit students from the waiting room and meet with them individually in turn; thus, there may be some wait time!
+Virtual office hours: Thursdays between 12 pm - 2 pm (online via Zoom), or by appointment; A Zoom link can be found below; I will admit students from the waiting room and meet with them individually in turn; thus, there may be some wait time!

+Teaching assistants:

+Nina Lee (ninah.lee@mail.utoronto.ca)

+Tahsin Reza (tahsin.reza@mail.utoronto.ca)

-Teaching assistants: Tyler Roberts (tyler.roberts@mail.utoronto.ca) Eric Chang (ch.chang@mail.utoronto.ca) TA Virtual office hours: Time to be announced.
+TA Virtual office hours: Time to be announced.